berea-college-scalable-algorithms/berea-college-scalable-algorithms.github.io/index.md

 ---

+# Announcement: Our first exam will be coming soon!

 # Day 12: Wednesday, February 7, 2024

 ### Day 12: In class

+- Discuss readings
 - Complete [Exploring Queues in Java](https://docs.google.com/document/d/1WP-AFd7VKob6CoQecHNLURYNHbC8tywi9SCEQT8Siqc/edit?usp=sharing).
 - When you finish the teamwork, work on the assigned Codewars katas.

 ### Day 12: Outside of class

 - Complete 6.14 of [Chapter 6 Linear Structures Revisited](https://canvas.instructure.com/courses/8407744)
+- Work on the katas in Codewars.
+Ask questions in Slack if you get stuck.
+We will be discussing them all on Monday.

 # Day 11: Monday, February 5, 2024